CtrlK

 Progressive Disclosure

-For a simple, short skill with no bundle files, the content is appropriately organized into clear sections (Trigger, Workflow, Guardrails, Output) without unnecessary nesting or references.
+For a simple, single-purpose skill under 50 lines with no bundle files, the content is organized into clear sections (Trigger, Workflow, Guardrails, Output) that are easy to scan.
+No external references are needed for this scope.

 3 / 3